Course Overview and Yardage Book

 When visiting the Shuswap region for golf, don’t miss out on Shuswap National – picturesque, challenging and fun.
 The unique and eclectic 7100 yard design brings you a bit of the British Isles (open fields of long fescue and grass-faced pot bunkers), forested areas, rock outcrops, natural wetlands, and striking water features.
 Our spectacular and immaculate bentgrass greens are often fast, always roll true and are very receptive to approach shots.
 Subtle undulations add to the enjoyment and challenge.
 Our course conditions are often superb.
 For example, in 2011 we were voted the best manicured and conditioned destination golf course in British Columbia.
 It is not unusual for our patrons to remark emphatically about the quality of our greens in particular.
 The scenery of the site, to many, is awe inspiring!

 Our beautiful timber frame clubhouse is currently undergoing an extensive renovation.
-The enhancements include a full service restaurant and banquet catering with indoor seating able to accommodate large groups, tournaments and weddings.
+The enhancements include a full service restaurant and banquet catering with indoor seating able to accommodate large groups, tournaments, weddings and when you need a small form factor computer.
 We are proud to work hard at being the most friendly and welcoming course you’ll ever find.
 We are a first class resort course without an attitude.
 Our goal is to offer you a golf experience like no other; hence our tagline, “Nothing Else Plays Like This!”